 There may be a concern if water exposure is greater than the DWLOC.
-The only scenario in which modeled water concentrations exceeded the DWLOC is for cancer risk.
-In this case, modeled concentrations for sodium acifluorfen in ground water (10.3 Fg/l) and for acifluorfen as a lactofen degradate (5.4 Fg/L) in ground water exceeded the DWLOC (0.7Fg/L).
-The modeled concentration from sodium acifluorfen in surface water (1.4 Fg/L) slightly exceeded the DWLOC (0.7 Fg/L).
+The only scenario in which modeled water concentrations exceeded the DWLOC is for cancer risk: modeled concentrations for sodium acifluorfen in ground water ($10.3 \,\mu g/l$) and for acifluorfen as a lactofen degradate ($5.4 \,\mu g/L$) in ground water exceeded the DWLOC ($2.8 \,\mu g/L$).
 DWLOCs are shown in Tables 7, 8, and 9.
 In accordance with Office of Pesticide Programs policy (Steve Johnson, 11/17/97), if the estimated environmental concentrations exceed the DWLOCs, water monitoring data are required to refine the drinking water exposure estimate.
-The Special Review and Reregistration Division and the Environmental Fate and Effects Division should determine the nature and extent of water monitoring required.
+The Special Review and Reregistration Division and the Environmental Fate and Effects Division determine the nature and extent of water monitoring required.